SOUTH CAROLINA CORPORATION DISSOLUTION

 If the Board of Directors has not been appointed then the Incorporator(s) have to apply for Dissolution of the South Carolina Corporation.

-We can transcribe and compile minutes or approvals into a form that is legally recognized by the South Carolina Secretary of State.
+We can transcribe and compile any minutes or approvals into a form that is legally recognized by the South Carolina Secretary of State.

 - Hold a Shareholder meeting to approve Dissolution of the South Carolina Corporation

-If a South Carolina Corporation has issued shares of stock then a majority of Corporate Shareholders must approve the Dissolution plan.
+If a South Carolina Corporation has issued shares of stock then a meeting of the Shareholders (owners) must be held and recorded.

 The approval actions should be documented and kept in the business records.